Purdue Fort Wayne Mastodons men's basketball: NCAA Division II Tournament results

 The Mastodons have appeared in one NCAA Division II tournament.
 Their record is 0–2.

 NIT results

 The Mastodons have appeared in one National Invitation Tournament (NIT).
 Their record is 0–1.

 CBI results

 The Mastodons have appeared in one College Basketball Invitational (CBI).
 Their combined record is 0–1.

 CIT results

-The Mastodons have appeared in four CollegeInsider.com Postseason Tournaments (CIT).
-Their combined record is 2–4.
+The Mastodons have appeared in five CollegeInsider.com Postseason Tournaments (CIT).
+Their combined record is 4–5, with an appearance in the championship of the CIT in 2024.